ankushkapoor2003/stent_geometry_builder/README.md

     ```conda
     conda activate Sldwrks_Integration
     ```

-4. Install the sld_interface package and its dependencies in the Sldwrks_integration environment
+4. In the anaconda prompt, navigate to the cloned directory location using cd command
     ```conda
+    cd '\\ stent geometry builder location \\'
+    ```

+5. Install the sld_interface package and its dependencies in the Sldwrks_integration environment
+    ```conda
     python -m pip install ".\Solidworks_library\sld_interface"
     ```

-5. Retrieve the location of the python executable of the conda environement using the following command
+6. Retrieve the location of the python executable of the conda environement using the following command
     ```conda
     where python
     ```
     The command may show multiple python locations, copy the path within your generated conda environment

-6. Open Matlab and change the matlab python environment to the newly generated one by running the following in command window
+7. Open Matlab and change the matlab python environment to the newly generated one by running the following in command window
     ```matlab
     pyenv('Version', '\\ Path to the python executable retrieved from step 5 \\')
     ```